Advantages of working with a translation agency

 Why some translation agencies have a bad reputation

-– Many translators are willing to accept low rates offered by such agencies in order to have a secure income
+– Many translators are willing to accept low rates offered by such agencies to have a secure income

-If you are a translator you should also get recommendations from colleagues and form an impression of how an agency works before agreeing to work with them.
-Do research into the rates typically being charged for your language combination and specialisation.
+If you’re a translator, you should also get recommendations from colleagues and form an impression of how an agency works before agreeing to work with them.
+Research the rates typically being charged for your language combination and specialisation.
 Above all, stick to your principles if you think an agency is trying to underpay you or set too tight a deadline.